tkeijzer/DamsImpactPersistence/README.md

 Later add reference

-see document DamsImpactPersistence modelling steps.docx for input data and scripts descriptions and instructions.
+See document DamsImpactPersistence modelling steps.docx for input data and scripts descriptions and instructions.